RIOT-OS/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 - SF: Storage Facility

 ### Definitions
-- Configuration group: A set of key-value configurations under the same name scheme and scope.
+- Configuration group: A set of key-value configurations with the same naming scheme and under the same scope.
 E.g `LIGHT_SENSOR_THRESHOLD` and `TRANSMISSION_PERIOD` configuration parameters can be contained in an _Application_ configuration group, as well as `IEEE802154_CHANNEL` and `IEEE802154_TX_POWER` in a _IEEE802.15.4 Radio_ configuration group.
-Within RIOT, a Configuration Group is represented by a Registry Handler.
+Within RIOT, each Configuration Group is represented by a Registry Handler.

 - Registry Handler: A descriptor that acts as an interface between the RIOT Registry and a module that exposes configurations.
-It provides a common interface to get, set, apply and export configurations.
+It provides a common interface to `get`, `set`, `commit` and `export` configurations.

 - Storage Facility: A descriptor that acts as an interface between the RIOT Registry and a non-volatile storage device.
-It provides a common interface for load/store key-value data from storage devices that might have different data representations.
+It provides a common interface to `load` and `store` key-value data from storage devices that might have different data representations.

 # 1. Introduction